 What is significant about the GBoard, however, is that it has a default preference for Knowledge Graph answers and Featured Snippets.
-That means that connected content as well as direct answers and definitions take priority for Google’s mobile SERPs.
+That means that connected content, as well as direct answers and definitions, take priority for Google’s mobile SERPs.
 And with the Gboard, the real estate value of that SERP has never been higher.

 Notice anything funny about the mobile SERP above?
 Like how there is only one ?!

 Yup.
 That’s right.
 The Gboard’s mobile SERP has only a single result on the display at a time within the SERP carousel.
-Which means aiming for page 1 of the SERP, or the top five results on page 1, won’t cut it anymore.
+This means aiming for page 1 of the SERP, or the top five results on page 1, won’t cut it anymore.

 With over half of all search interactions beginning on a mobile device, you need to know how rank and convert on mobile SERPs.

 And that means knowing how to get to the top result for a mobile search query.

 You wouldn’t have thought, back when you first heard Siri’s voice, that digital assistants like her would be revolutionizing the search marketing industry.
 But Siri, Cortana, Alexa, and Google Now are drastically changing the way mobile users interact with search engines.